 Caring for a family member is an exhausting, overwhelming experience.
 We often equate a caregiving experience with compassion fatigue.
 Certainly, family caregivers get tired of feeling compassion for themselves and their carees.
 During this live one-hour presentation and discussion, you’ll identify which fatigue family caregivers may be experiencing and learn how you can help them feel better.

-The Master Caregiving Facilitator™ training combines our Facilitator training with our two of our Caregiving Master Classes: The Caregiving and The Caregiving Fatigues.
+The Master Caregiving Facilitator™ training combines our Facilitator training with our two of our Caregiving Master Classes: The Six Caregiving Stages and The Caregiving Fatigues.
 After this 10-hour training, you’ll have the knowledge, skills and tools to confidently lead a caregiving support group that will meet virtually or in-person.
 In addition, you’ll enhance your insights about the personal caregiving experience so that you can meet your support group members where they are.

 During today’s uncertain times, we’ve had to change how we manage our days.
 Specifically, we’ve changed our relationships with the world, with our work and with our family.
 In this 30-minute live workshop, we’ll help you find a perspective which can lead to a strategy so that your relationships remain well.
 We have peace when we know our relationships are well.